This easy and simple Lemon Rice is ready to report for side dish duty!

 The Directions

-- Cover and simmer over low heat for 45 minutes (or however long your bag of rice suggests).
+- Simmer.
+Cover and simmer over low heat for 45 minutes (or however long your bag of rice suggests).
 If it starts to stick or become dry, add extra coconut water.

 What to Serve with Lemon Rice